KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 #### What should I do if I can not present at the scheduled time?
 Contact other presenters to see if they are willing to swap dates with you.
-Let the group organizer Sung Oh (ahp2025 -at- khu -dot- ac -dot- kr) know about your situation.
+Let the group organizer Yueun Lee (dbdms8435 -at- khu -dot- ac -dot- kr) know about your situation.